gumaerc-testorg/15.071-spring-2017/content/pages/logistic-regression/assignment-3/_index.md

 How many observations (songs) are there in total?

-Exercise 1

-&nbsp;Numerical Response&nbsp;

-Explanation

-First, navigate to the directory on your computer containing the file "songs.csv".
-You can load the dataset by using the command:

-songs = read.csv("songs.csv")

-Then, you can count the number of songs by using str(songs), which you can read off the first line on the output, or nrow(songs), which returns the number of rows in the data frame.

-CheckShow Answer

 ## Problem 1.2 - Understanding the Data

 How many songs does the dataset include for which the artist name is "Michael Jackson"?

-Exercise 2

-&nbsp;Numerical Response&nbsp;

-Explanation

 One way to compute this would be using table():